JosiahDanger/TheTea/README.md

   - The app will speak to alert the user that their tea is ready.

 # Under the Hood
-I have developed this app in order to teach myself Avalonia and ReactiveUI / ReactiveX.
 - The app follows the MVVM architechtural pattern: the ViewModel monitors the timer Model for changes in its state, and updates the View accordingly.
 - The aforementioned timer Model is implemented as a state machine using the [Stateless](https://github.com/dotnet-state-machine/stateless) library.
 - Sound playback is achieved through [LibVLCSharp](https://github.com/videolan/libvlcsharp).